Case study brief: Accessibility audit testing for CEDR Water Redress Scheme (WATRS)

 Built to be a responsive site that dynamically displays pages according to the device, magnification, or screen size used.
 Beyond this, users of assistive technology could now also easily flow through the inclusive site.
 Ensuring that everyone gains access to the same information and support services as all users.

 After our end-to-end accessibility solution, we are happy to say that the WATRS website passed the Accessibility Services Digital Accreditation.
-Meaning, that they could proudly display a badge on their site stating that it sits on Shaw Trust’s official accredited accessible organisation list.
+This means that they could proudly display a badge on their site stating that it sits on Shaw Trust’s official accredited accessible organisation list.

 More case studies about accessibility audit testing